slink-ws/asciidoc2confluence/README.md

 ## Motivation
-Motivation for this project has rosen from the need to convert AsciiDoc documents with code blocks to confluence.
+Motivation for this project has risen from the need to convert AsciiDoc documents with code blocks to confluence.
 As standard asciidoctor behavior does not let to insert code blocks in format of confluence code macro, we need to postprocess asciidoctor output.

 ## Publishing to Confluence